OUR SPEECH PATHOLOGY TEAM

-When Kelly isn’t working, she enjoys spending time with her fiance and daughter, walking along the coast and brunching around the northern suburbs of Perth, as many days of the week as she can.
+When Kelly isn’t working, she enjoys spending time with her fiance and daughters, walking along the coast and brunching around the northern suburbs of Perth, as many days of the week as she can.

 Sam provides Speech Pathology services at our vibrant Currambine practice as well as within schools.